Stanford Law School

 Stanford Law School (SLS) is the law school of Stanford University.
-Established in 1893, the school had an acceptance rate of 6.28% in 2021, the second-lowest of any law school in the country.
-George Triantis currently serves as Dean.
+It was established in 1893.
+George Triantis currently serves as dean.

-Stanford Law School employs more than 90 full-time and part-time faculty members and enrolls over 550 students who are working toward their Juris Doctor (J.D.) degree.
+Stanford Law School employs 98 full-time and 128 part-time faculty members and enrolls approximately 570 students who are working toward their Juris Doctor (J.D.) degree.
 Stanford Law also confers four advanced legal degrees: a Master of Laws (LL.M.), a Master of Legal Studies (M.L.S.), a Master of the Science of Law (J.S.M.), and a Doctor of the Science of Law (J.S.D.).
-Each fall, Stanford Law enrolls a J.D. class of approximately 180 students, giving Stanford the smallest student body of any law school ranked in the top fourteen (T14).
+Each fall, Stanford Law enrolls a J.D. class of approximately 190 students, giving Stanford the smallest student body of any law school ranked in the top fourteen (T14).
 Stanford also maintains eleven full-time legal clinics, including the nation's first and most active Supreme Court litigation clinic, and offers 27 formal joint degree programs.